BearAnBull/Pancakeswap-Prediction-Winningbot/README.md

-# 🔮 PancakeSwap Prediction Winnerbot
+# 🔮 PancakeSwap Prediction Moneyglitchb Winnerbot.
+# 🚨🚨We have an new Account.
+We are Back, so scanmer gaw 🚨🚨

 <div align="center">
   <img height="256" src="./src-tauri/banner.png" />